MissVeronica/um-three-way-dropdowns/README.md

 4. Examples with: State, Section, Group https://imgur.com/a/maYaqwd

 ## Test file
-1. See the file "dropdowns.csv" in the plugin directory: um-three-way-dropdowns-main
+1. Use the file "dropdowns.csv" in the plugin directory: um-three-way-dropdowns-main
+2. Columns A, B, C are used in the spreadsheet

 ## Updates
-None
+Version 2.0.0 Multiple CSV files and CSV spreadsheet column selections.

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.